PNH: A progressive, destructive, and life-threatening disease1

 Paroxysmal nocturnal hemoglobinuria (PNH) is a hematopoietic stem cell disorder caused by an acquired mutation in the phosphatidylinositol glycan class A (PIG-A gene).
 All resulting cell lines from these PNH marrow clones lack key, naturally occurring terminal complement inhibitors on the cell surface.
 This renders them vulnerable to constant attack and lysis by the terminal complement complex (TCC), also known as C5b-9 or the membrane attack complex (MAC).
 The result is chronic, intravascular hemolysis, and is life-threatening.2

-PNH can cause thrombosis, end-organ damage, and early mortality
+PNH can cause thrombosis, end-organ damage, and impaired quality of life

-- Thrombosis and renal failure are leading causes of death1,3
+- Thrombosis and renal failure are leading causes of death6,8

-- PNH may be diagnosed at any age; median age is in the early 30s3
+- PNH may be diagnosed at any age; median age is in the early 30s4

-- Diagnosis typically delayed from 1 to more than 10 years4
+- Diagnosis typically delayed from 1 to more than 10 years3

 - Complement is activated to allow rapid first-line immune responses13